luisvinicius167/mockstate/README.md

   </script>
 ```

-The Dispatcher connects the Views with other Views and Stores.
+The Dispatcher connects the Views with other Views or Stores.
 If you need to call a method present in your Store inside your View, you need register this using the method 'listen, that will register your method inside the Dispatcher.
 For trigger you can use 'trigger' method to Stores and use the 'emmit' method passing the event name for the method that you want to call in other View.

 #### API
 The Stores are a riot.observable().
 All stores should be created and registered before the Riot app is mounted to works fine.